-Struggling with a motility disorder?
+Struggling with a motility disorder or Methane Dominant Small Intestinal Bacterial Overgrowth (SIBO)?
 For people with IBS and SIBO slow motility is a major problem that can leads to bloating, gas and constipation.
 Motility PRO is a combination of ginger (Zingiber officinale) and artichoke leaf extract (Cynara cardunculus L.) delivered at a clinically proven dose to restore gastric motility.
 This distinctive blend of bioactives promotes contractions in the migrating motor complex, helping to restore proper motility, which ensures the steady flow of food particles and bacteria through the small intestine.
 In addition, it provides support for improved digestion and relief from gas, bloating and associated GI discomfort.

 Motility PRO- Help for SIBO and Methane Dominant SIBO

 Motility in the GI tract describes the movement of food and other substances through the stomach, small intestine, large intestine and eventually out of the body.
 In between meals, the migrating motor complex (MMC) is a cycle of peristatic movement that acts as an inter-digestive housekeeper of the GI tract.

 The MMC facilitates transport of indigestible substances and bacteria from the stomach and small intestine into the colon, inhibiting the backward migration of colonic bacteria and an overgrowth of bacteria in the small intestine.
 It has been shown that motility impairment typically results in small intestinal bacterial overgrowth (SIBO).(1)